eic/epic-analysis/s3tools/README.md

     many events to process
 - cross section (can be obtained from Pythia output logs, for example)
 - minimum Q2

-**Patch**: the above format is the original format, however, the current minimum Q2 weighting implementation requires a new format.
-In case we revert to using the above old format, we temporarily use the script `reformat-config.sh` to transform the above old format into the new format.
-See comments in `reformat-config.sh` for details.
-Execute:
-  - `s3tools/reformat-config.sh files.config files.new.config`

 ### Cross Sections
 - cross sections are stored in `datarec/xsec/xsec.dat`; use `read-xsec-table.sh`